MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/enumeration-of-interface-collections-on-devices-that-have-iads.md

 ---
-Description: 'If a USB composite device has an interface association descriptor (IAD) in its firmware, Windows enumerates interface collections as though each collection were a single device and assigns a single physical device object (PDO) to each interface collection and associates hardware and compatible identifiers (IDs) with the PDO.
+Description: If a USB composite device has an interface association descriptor (IAD) in its firmware, Windows enumerates interface collections as though each collection were a single device and assigns a single physical device object (PDO) to each interface collection and associates hardware and compatible identifiers (IDs) with the PDO.
 For a detailed description of IADs, see USB Interface Association Descriptor.
-This section describes the hardware IDs and compatible identifiers (IDs) assigned to interface collections associated with an IAD.'
+This section describes the hardware IDs and compatible identifiers (IDs) assigned to interface collections associated with an IAD.
 MS-HAID:
 - 'usbsystem\_31f7c94a-0f76-4fd8-af34-e5d2ce130efc.xml'
 - 'buses.enumeration\_of\_interface\_collections\_on\_devices\_that\_have\_iads'